 One of the most important decisions you’ll be making is the platform (website) to use for your blog.
 The 2 leading ones are WordPress and Blogger (blogspot.com), but Tumblr just became more popular in the past year or so.
 What’s the difference in the three?
 Well there’s a lot.

 Tumblr is a relatively new (compared to the other two) platform that is basically like “Blog Out of a Box.”
-It feels LESS like a blog but MORE than tweeting.
-It’s an awesome platform for visual blogs, especially those that are picture-heavy.
+It feels LESS like a blog but it’s MORE than tweeting.
+It’s an awesome platform for visual blogs, or just the sharing of images.

 Blogging on Tumblr is SUPER easy.
 The platform formats posts for you automatically, and knows what you want to do because the dashboard lays out your options clearly.
 You can post TEXT, PHOTO, AUDIO, VIDEO, QUOTES, or CHATS with one click and Tumblr makes it look all pretty and cute.

-Tumblr is a very lax spot, and really doesn’t present blogs so seriously.
-There are many themes to pick from to use and you can change them as often as possible.
-Tumblr’s great for ADD and ADHD!
+Tumblr is a chill spot, and it’s low pressure and low expectations.
+There are many themes to pick from to use and you can change them as often as you feel.
+Tumblr’s great for those who lack an attention span (so it skews young).
 It also makes it easy for blogs that are community-driven.
 Blogs that thrive on submissions from others are great for Tumblr.
 This makes it a great platform for fashion blogs (like Must Luvv Shoes.
 Or Black Fashion).
 It’s also a great spot for creatives to show off their work.
-Tumblr’s great for your visual portfolio (like ChuckStr Photos or 365 Creative).
+Tumblr’s great for your visual portfolio (like ChuckStr Photos).

 What it’s not great for is ad integration.
 Or solid sidebars.
 It’s a very fluid platform so it poses a challenge sometimes for those who want to start making money of it, because the ease of adding ads greatly depends on what layout or theme you go for with your Tumblr blog.
 It’s not impossible to do if your Tumblr blog doesn’t have a sidebar, but you’d need to tweak the theme’s code, which can be difficult if you don’t know html or CSS.